Eugene-Arutyunov/tundra/input/journal_EN.md

 Let's say you get sick.
 A reindeer herder can't press pause on anything — you must go and do what must be done.
 The reindeer are moving north; otherwise, it's death.
 And you need your family, helpers, your wife.
 You can't manage alone.
 You need the team.

+13th of April
+I feel the joy of being a child and learning to walk again.
+Life is a discovery.
+I feel like a child, and it's so wonderful.

 15th of April

 It's simply impossible to live alone here.
 The wind howls outside the chum walls, and the rain mixes with snow.
 It's profoundly dreary.
 But over tea, when everyone is together, it's good.